 UK Government guidance is to treat plumbing systems that have been out of regular use (and not flushed weekly or where the control regime has not been effective) as a new system and chlorinate prior to using.
-The requirement for chlorination can be as little as two weeks out-of-use and as such many business and educational premises may require this service.
+The requirement for chlorination can be as little as two weeks out-of-use and as such many business and educational premises may require this service following lockdown when reopening.
 It is recommended that this is carried out a week before the buildings are in use again.
 Please contact us if this is a service you may require.

-Case Environmental We are a Devon based business providing specialist chlorination/sterilisation/disinfection, testing and UKAS testing nationwide.
-Our staff hold EUSR National Water Hygiene Cards and are WIAPS registered.
+Why Case Environmental?
+We are a Devon based business run by Andrew Case BSc (Hons) C.Env CWEM MCIWEM, an experienced, qualified water quality scientist with over 18 years experience in the water industry.
+We provide specialist chlorination/sterilisation/disinfection, testing and UKAS testing nationwide.
+Our staff hold EUSR National Water Hygiene Cards and are we are WIAPS registered.
 For further information or a quote please email email@example.com or complete the form below.

 Standard Chlorination Process

 Chlorination equipment We use chlorine dosing equipment to ensure the correct chlorine residual throughout the length of the water pipe.
 Onsite chlorine levels are electronically measured using a photometer and microbiological samples (if needed) are tested in an UKAS laboratory.
-All materials, products and chemicals used are approved for use in contact with drinking water.
-This includes low bromate sodium hypochlorite.
+Materials, products and chemicals used are approved for use in contact with drinking water.
+This includes ultra low bromate sodium hypochlorite.

 Why is chlorination required?
 The chlorination process ensures and demonstrates that the pipe work is hygienic and the water is free from contamination.
 Chlorination is important for new installed pipe work, existing plumbing systems that have been out of use or where contamination is suspected.